error404unreachable/clicker/README.md

 # This project is an experiment on physics in Javascript.
 People are encouraged to help and add on to this project.
-For all who contribute to this project, thank you.
+For all who contribute to this project, thank you.<br>
 -----------------------------------------------<br>
 <form>
 <fieldset>